CodeAssociate/CA.Blocks.DataAccess/docs/architecture/protected-by-default.md

     }
 ```

-So in the example above we are searching for all projects with the name like the search term.
+So in the example above, we are searching for all products with a name like the search term.

 There are a number of key design elements here:
 1) We don't trust the data in searchTerm.
 As such the searchTerm is parameterized.
 "Name like @searchTerm"
-2) The creation of the command is down within the function in this case we we creating a text command to send to the database.
-The command is the object that contains the SQL Text.
+2) The creation of the command is done within the function; in this case, we are creating a text command to send to the database.
+The command is the object that contains the SQL text.
-3) we call execute passing the the command.
-Both the CreateTextCommand and the Execute method are project by default.
-As such the calling code can only call GetProductSummaryContainingName it cannot call Execute.
+3) We call `Execute`, passing the command.
+Both the `CreateTextCommand` and the `Execute` method are **protected by default**.
+As such, the calling code can only call `GetProductSummaryContainingName`; it cannot call `Execute`.

-This design offers you as a developer a degree of projection:
+This design offers you, as a developer, a degree of protection:

-### what can go wrong if you dont use parameters
+### What can go wrong if you don't use parameters

 consider the same code without parameters
 ```C#